Interstate 35 in Iowa

 Interstate 35 (I-35) is a north–south Interstate Highway in the United States that runs from Laredo, Texas, to Duluth, Minnesota.
 In Iowa, the highway runs from south to north through the center of the state, roughly parallel to U.S. Highway 69 (US 69) and US 65.
 It enters the state near Lamoni from Missouri and continues north through the southern Iowa drift plain.
 In the Des Moines area, I-35 runs concurrently with I-80, and the two highways bypass Des Moines to the west and north.
-I-235, the only auxiliary route of I-35, serves the suburbs and downtown Des Moines; it begins and ends at the two interchanges where I-35 and I-80 meet.
+I-235, the only auxiliary route of I-35 in the state, serves the suburbs and downtown Des Moines; it begins and ends at the two interchanges where I-35 and I-80 meet.
 Near Mason City and Clear Lake, US 18 and Iowa Highway 27 (Iowa 27) overlap with I-35.
 Shortly after, US 18 splits off to the west in Clear Lake, while Iowa 27 runs with I-35 until they reach the Minnesota state line.

 Construction of I-35 in Iowa took place over 17 years.
 The first 10 mi section of the route that stretched from Cumming to Urbandale was opened on September 21, 1958.
-In the next 14 years, new sections of the route opened regularly, only leaving the section between Mason City and US 20 uncompleted.
+In the next 14 years, new sections of the route opened regularly, only leaving the section between Mason City and US 20 incomplete.
 On November 14, 1975, the last 50 mi section of the route was completed and connected the two noncontiguous sections of I-35.